gabrielmcg/vp-netlify-test/post-deploy/install-helm.md

 worn-olm        1               Fri Feb  8 16:23:21 2019        DEPLOYED        nginx-0.1.0                     default
 ```

-Use the `helm delete` command to removed the named release.
+Use the `helm delete` command to remove the named release.

 ```
 # helm delete worn-olm